 If an individual continues to use heroin without getting the treatment he or she needs, the long-term consequences that may result can be devastating.
 Over time, prolonged heroin abuse may come to effect an individual physically, emotionally, and socially.
 Heroin addicts tend to develop a number of different physical problems, including collapsed veins, infections, skin abscesses, liver disease, and pulmonary problems.
 Additionally, because heroin is a respiratory depressant, an individual will often develop lung and breathing problems.
 While physical effects are usually the most noticeable, an individual may also suffer from psychological effects, of which may include emotional instability and the development of depression.
 As heroin abuse continues, addicts will most likely become more withdrawn from their friends and family as they spend most of their time abusing heroin.

-At Cross Creek Hospital, we are devoted to providing everyone who seeks our care for the treatment of a heroin addiction with the respect and dignity that they deserve.
+At Cross Creek Hospital, an heroin addiction treatment center in Austin, we are devoted to providing everyone who seeks care at our hospital for the treatment of a heroin addiction with the respect and dignity that they deserve.
 Our all-encompassing goal for treatment is to help men, women, and adolescents improve their overall functioning by helping them to stabilize, achieve sobriety from chronic heroin use, and to continue their recovery with new tools that they will be taught in the treatment setting.
 We are proud to be able to achieve this goal by utilizing the structure and processes of a treatment model that combines cognitive-behavioral therapy, experiential therapies, and didactic therapies.

 The following methods for care may be incorporated into the individualized treatment plans that are given to each adolescent, adult, and senior adult who is engaged in services to address a heroin addiction at Cross Creek Hospital:

-Individual therapy: This individual case consultation will occur at a minimum of once each week, but additional sessions may be added whenever needed or deemed beneficial to the patient.
-Various members of our patients’ treatment team, including their assigned individual therapists, provide these consultations and afford patients a time to meet one-to-one to discuss any concerns they have, process through various emotions they are experiencing, work on enhancing the tools needed for maintaining recovery, to track treatment goals and assist patients in identifying community supports to ensure continuity of care upon discharge.
+Individual therapy at our treatment center: This individual case consultation will occur at a minimum of once each week, but additional sessions may be added whenever needed or deemed beneficial to the patient.
+Various members of our patients’ treatment team, including their assigned individual therapists, provide these consultations and afford patients a time to meet one-to-one to discuss any concerns they have, process through various emotions they are experiencing, work on enhancing the tools needed for maintaining recovery, to track treatment goals and assist patients in identifying community supports to ensure continuity of care upon discharge from our treatment center.

-Group therapy: Group therapy is a significant component to the treatment options offered here at Cross Creek Hospital.
+Group therapy at our treatment center: Group therapy is a significant component to the treatment options offered here at Cross Creek Hospital.
 The types of groups that our patients may engage in while participating in treatment for a meth addiction can include:

 - Education groups teach patients about the origin and the nature of the disorder(s) that they are suffering from.
 In these groups, patients learn to identify problems, form a treatment plan, and work effectively on stabilizing their recovery.